zenzoa/clod/README.md

 ### Step 2: Launch CLOD
 - Open a terminal
-- Launch CLOD with the path to the folder containing your outfits.
+- Launch CLOD with the path to the folder containing your hairs.
 For example: `clod default-hair ./fhair_poofs`.
 - By default this will automatically replace each hair file in the main with a matching age/color from the replacement subfolder, and save the output to `./fhair_poofs/fhair_poofs_DEFAULT.package`.
 - You can specify a different path for the output with the `-o/--output` parameter: `clod default-hair ./fhair_poofs -o ./mypoofsdefault.package`
 - If the replacement hair has more ages than the original, you can add those extra ages as decustomized and linked with the `-a/--add-ages` parameter: `clod default-hair ./fhair_poofs -a`